Back to top

 e-mail contact : ESTAT-SDG-MONITORING@ec.europa.eu

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 4 on ensuring inclusive and quality education for all; which is embedded in the European Commission's Priorities under 'A Europe fit for a digital age', 'An economy that works for people' and 'Promoting our European way of life'.
+It is used to monitor progress towards SDG 4 on ensuring inclusive and quality education for all which is embedded in the European Commission's Priorities under ‘A new plan for Europe's sustainable prosperity and competitiveness’, ‘Supporting people, strengthening our societies and our social model’ and ‘Protecting our democracy, upholding our values’.

 SDG 4 seeks to ensure people have access to equitable and quality education through all stages of life, as well as to increase the number of young people and adults who have the relevant skills for employment, decent jobs and entrepreneurship.
 The goal also envisages the elimination of gender and income disparities in access to education.